liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 Documents and Media app shows thumbnail images of all the files and makes them accessible for download.
 The Media Gallery comes with slideshow capabilities and enables the staff member to download an archive of the folder's files.
-Let's create a media page for the Smiths and add these apps to it.
+Let's create a media page for the Spaceys and add these apps to it.

-Add a page with a one column layout and name it *Smith Party*.
+Add a page with a one column layout and name it *Spacey Party*.
 Then, add the *Documents and Media* application to the page.
 It's in the *Content Management* section of the *Applications* menu.
 The Documents and Media app shows your Home folder's files by default.
 The app lets you browse, add, and act on files just as you do in Site Administration.
-Since we want to focus on the Smith's files, let's configure the app to show files from the *Smith Party* Document Library folder.
+Since we want to focus on the Spacey's files, let's configure the app to show files from the *Spacey Party* Document Library folder.
 Click the Documents and Media app's Options icon (![Options](../../images/icon-app-options.png)) and select *Configuration*.
 The Configuration window appears and shows the *Setup* tab's sub-tab *Display